 Frequently Asked Questions about the WPA Performance Grants

-Q: May my ensemble apply for a 2022 grant even if we applied in previous years?
+Q: May my ensemble apply for a grant this year even if we applied in previous years?

 A: Yes, absolutely!
 We encourage you to apply, and please help us spread the word to other orchestras.